Dorischenc/digital-resume/README.md

 # 陳詩涵 Doris Chen

 📍 Hsinchu City, Taiwan | 📧 dorischenc@gmail.com | [LinkedIn](https://www.linkedin.com/in/dorischenc) | GitHub: [dorischenc](https://github.com/dorischenc)
 ---

-## 🎯 Objective

-Motivated and globally-minded student majoring in Finance and International Business, with a strong commitment to sustainability and green finance.
-Passionate about cross-cultural communication and language learning, currently improving German proficiency to enhance academic engagement and integrate more fully into local communities.

-Currently preparing for an exchange semester in Germany to deepen expertise in ESG investing and serve as a bridge between Taiwanese and European sustainability practices.

----

 ## 🎓 Education